Skip to main content

+Short answer: yes, you can apply for a Canada eTA if you have a criminal record, but a declared record usually moves your application out of the instant-approval lane and into a manual admissibility review, and approval is never guaranteed: a visa or border services officer decides.
 An Electronic Travel Authorization (eTA) is required for most visa-exempt foreign nationals flying into Canada.
-For most travellers, the eTA is approved instantly online for $7 CAD.
-For travellers with a criminal record, however, the eTA application triggers a manual admissibility review — the same underlying assessment that applies to all entries to Canada under sections 36(1) and 36(2) of the Immigration and Refugee Protection Act (IRPA).
-Processing delays of 19 months or longer have been reported for applicants who declare criminal history.
-This guide explains who needs an eTA, what the criminal record declaration involves, why applications stall, what happens if your eTA is denied, and what your alternatives are.
+For most travellers the eTA is approved within minutes online for a government fee of $7 CAD (confirm the current fee on canada.ca).
+For travellers who declare a criminal history, however, the application generally triggers a manual review, the same underlying admissibility assessment that applies to all entries to Canada under sections 36(1) and 36(2) of the Immigration and Refugee Protection Act (IRPA).
+Processing can stretch from many weeks to many months.
+What this means for you: if a record is involved, treat the eTA less like a quick formality and more like an admissibility application that needs lead time and complete documents.
+This guide explains who needs an eTA, what the criminal record declaration involves, why applications stall, what happens if yours is refused, and what your alternatives are.
+It is educational information, not legal advice; for guidance on your own situation, consult a Canadian immigration lawyer or a regulated CICC consultant.

 Who Needs a Canada eTA?